 EFT has profoundly helped me in my journey towards health and wholeness (and continues to support my wellbeing on a daily basis), so it is a joy to facilitate others in theirs.
-With a background in education and special needs, and much of my life experience in long-term illness, I can draw on these rich resources in both the skilled practice and training of EFT.
+With a background in education and special needs, and much of my life experience in long-term illness, I can draw on these rich resources in both the skilled training and practice of EFT.

-I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
-I currently do most of my work online, including training and mentoring, but my base is in the West Midlands (UK) but I am more than happy to work by phone and online as well – whatever works best for you.
+As a practitioner, I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
+I currently do most of my work online, including training and mentoring, but my base is in the West Midlands (UK).
+I also offer appointments by phone or – when circumstances allow - face-to-face; whatever works best for you.

 I am an Accredited EFT Master Trainer, Mentor and served for eight years as a member of the EFT International Executive.

 I have experimented with the use of a minimal tapping intervention to ameliorate symptoms of Chronic Fatigue Syndrome and presented the results in a poster at the EFT Research Symposium, University of Staffordshire, in July 2015: See My Facebook Page

 They were also published as an article in the Journal of Health and Social Care Improvement, University of Wolverhampton, in October 2015.

 In January 2020 I presented at The EFT Gathering in Ilkley on EFT and Womb Twin Survivors.

 Articles by Hilary Jones

 The beauty of EFT is that it clears the unhelpful, life-limiting, excess emotional charge around something, but it does not remove normal emotional reactions (fire can be hugely destructive, a healthy respect for it is entirely appropriate) – nor common sense.Read More